ViliamKovac1223/dwm-ViliamKovac1223-build/patches/alt-tab/index.md

 ---------------------
 * `tabModKey` - If this key is hold the alt-tab functionality stays active.
 This key must be the same as key that is used to active function altTabStart
 * `tabCycleKey` - If this key is hit the alt-tab program moves one position forward in clients stack.
 This key must be the same as key that is used to active function altTabStart
+* `tabEndKey`- If this key is hit the while you're in the alt-tab mode, you'll be returned to previous state (alt-tab mode turned off and your window of origin will be selected)
 * `tabPosY` - Tab position on Y axis, 0 = bottom, 1 = center, 2 = top
 * `tabPosX` - Tab position on X axis, 0 = left, 1 = center, 2 = right
 * `maxWTab` - Tab menu width